Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature

+Temperature impact is most noticeable in readout visibility, primarily due to the limitations of traditional SETs, which rely on the sharpness of the Fermi level in the reservoirs.
+To address these limitations at higher temperatures, alternative charge sensors, such as gate sensors with superconducting inductors~\cite{zheng2019} and double dot SETs~\cite{Huang2021}, offer promising solutions by sensing interdot transitions directly.
 In the future, we will focus on extending the operational temperature range of charge sensors in qubit arrays and integrating the qubits with our fifth-generation control chip.
-The control chip supports a programmable qubit control system with integrated neural network feedback loop for enhanced error correction performance, fully programmable pattern and RF synthesis engine, ARM based sequencing and scheduling core, all designed to work at compatible cryogenic temperature with integrated qubits or external SiGe qubits dies in a 3D package configuration.
+The control chip supports a programmable qubit control system and RF synthesis engine, ARM based sequencing and scheduling core, all designed to work at compatible cryogenic temperature with integrated qubits or external SiGe qubits dies in a 3D package configuration.